Innoble/playground-zfwor1v3/statement.md

 		{
 			int id = nodeId[player];
 			int handTile = mapCopy[7 + player];
-			int shift = (6 - id) * 4; // This precalculates the amount a row has to be shifted to expose the pushed column tiles int clear = ~(15 << shift); // This us used to clear the column in the spot that is being pushed. if (leftUp[player])
+			int shift = (6 - id) * 4; // The amount a row has to be shifted to expose the pushed column tiles int clear = ~(15 << shift); // This us used to clear the column in the spot that is being pushed. if (leftUp[player])
 			{